rocket-bot-royale/api/README.md

 ### Sign Up New User

-Sign up a new user with the Rocket Bot Royale API:
+Make a new account with the RocketBotRoyale API:

 ```python
 from rbrapi.errors import SignUpError